SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 Had we written the `requestStaticInjection` code then the Syntax Error generated when trying to use the `CountReporter` would have alerted us to the simple error.

-But... we forgot, and there were no syntactical warning signs in the code.
+Sadly.
+We forgot, and there were no syntactic warning signs in the code.

 ## How could Sensei help?